Southampton-RSG-Training/dirac-intro-to-open-mp/_episodes/05-hybrid-parallelism.md

 At this point in the lesson, we've introduced the basics you need to get out there and start writing parallel code using OpenMP!
 There is one thing still worth being brought to your attention, and that is *hybrid parallelism*.

-> ## The message passing interface
+> ## The Message Passing Interface (MPI)
 >
 > In this episode, we will assume you have some knowledge about the Message Passing Interface (MPI) and that you have a
 > basic understand of how to paralleise code using MPI.
->
-> If you're not sure, you can think of MPI as being like an OpenMP program where everything is in a
+If you're not sure, you can think of MPI as being like an OpenMP
-> `pragma omp parallel` directive.
+> program where everything is in a `pragma omp parallel` directive.
 >
 {: .callout}

 ## What is hybrid parallelism?